 Identify your strengths as well as challenges that need to be addressed to help students think more like a nurse.
-Implementation checklist provides practical framework to implement needed change one step at a time!
+Implementation checklist provides a practical framework to implement needed change one step at a time!

 My Guarantee to You

-If you are not completely satisfied that this book lived up to your expectations to empower you to implement meaningful change and better prepare your students for real-world practice, Email me and I will promptly refund your purchase, no questions asked.
+If you are not completely satisfied that this book lived up to your expectations to empower you to implement meaningful change and better prepare your students for real-world practice, Email me, and I will promptly refund your purchase, no questions asked.